rust-lang/book/nostarch/chapter11.md

 note: run with `RUST_BACKTRACE=1` environment variable to display a backtrace
 note: panic did not contain expected string
-      panic message: `"Guess value must be greater than or equal to 1, got 200."`, expected substring: `"Guess value must be less than or equal to 100"`
+      panic message: `"Guess value must be greater than or equal to 1, got 200."`, expected substring: `"less than or equal to 100"`

 failures:
     tests::greater_than_100